CameronJYoung/ssmq/README.md

 # Super Simple Messaging Queue (SSMQ)

 SSMQ is my attempt to create a simple messaging queue that can be used to send messages from and to different transports.
 It will follow a topic based approach where messages are sent to a topic and then received by a subscriber.
+Currently, the application will only run on Unix based systems.
+This project is no way meant to be used in production.
+It is a learning project for me to understand messaging queues more deaply.

 ## Features